 As co-working facilities grow in popularity and oversupply issues continue to flood the office segment with unoccupied space, particularly in Klang Valley, does this represent a fundamental paradigm shift in the preferences of the workforce towards flexible spaces, at the expense of conventional office facilities?

 “We see co-working spaces as complementary to office spaces.
 We work with landlords to bring vibrancy into their office buildings, and when our customer base grows too big for our space, they move into the larger units offered by our landlords.
 We have had building owners tell us that because we create a brand new market of space for SMEs and freelancers, who were never their tenants previously, we are not their competitors, and therefore they want to work with us,” says Ping.

 Taking the view that co-working operators differentiate themselves by the lifestyle elements they package with their shared spaces, Common Ground’s Akinci attributes the proliferation of players in the collaborative workspace segment to diversity in terms of lifestyle preferences among Malaysian working professionals.

-However, the adage “too much of a good thing” may apply here, with rapid growth in the segment echoing the proliferation of educational institutions in Malaysia just a few years ago, leading to an extended moratorium on the establishment of new institutions of higher learning since 2013.
+However, the adage “too much of a good thing” may apply here, with rapid growth in the collaborative workspace segment echoing the proliferation of educational institutions in Malaysia just a few years ago, leading to an extended moratorium on the establishment of new institutions since 2013.